-(a) Use of Estimates
+Use of Estimates

-The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of the condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-(b) Principles of Consolidation
+Principles of Consolidation

-The consolidated financial statements include the financial statements of NewLink and its wholly owned subsidiaries.
+The condensed consolidated financial statements include the financial statements of NewLink and its wholly owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.

-(c) Financial Instruments and Concentrations of Credit Risk
+Financial Instruments and Concentrations of Credit Risk

 Cash and cash equivalents, certificates of deposit, receivables, and accounts payable are recorded at cost, which approximates fair value based on the short-term nature of these financial instruments.
-The fair value and carrying value of notes payable and capital lease obligations was \$1.0 million and \$1.1 million as of June 30, 2015 and December 31, 2014, respectively, and was determined using Level 2 inputs.
+The carrying value of notes payable and capital lease obligations was \$637,000 and \$939,000 as of June 30, 2016 and December 31, 2015, respectively, which approximate fair market value using Level 2 inputs.
 The Company is unable to estimate the fair value of the royalty obligation based on future product sales, as the timing of payments, if any, is uncertain.

-Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents and certificates of deposit.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents.
 Cash and cash equivalents are held by financial institutions and are federally insured up to certain limits.
 At times, the Company's cash and cash equivalents balance exceeds the federally insured limits.
-To limit the credit risk, the Company invests its excess cash primarily in high-quality securities such as certificates of deposit.
+To limit the credit risk, the Company invests its excess cash primarily in high-quality securities such as certificates of deposit and money market funds.